DataDog/datadog-api-client-ruby/docs/v2/MetricsAPI.md

 > <MetricTagConfigurationResponse> update_tag_configuration(metric_name, body)

-Update a tag configuration

 Update the tag configuration of a metric or percentile aggregations of a distribution metric.
 Can only be used with application keys from users with the `Manage Tags for Metrics` permission.

 ### Examples